 "The majority of children and young people with SEN or disabilities will have their needs met within local mainstream early years settings, schools or colleges.
-Some children and young people may require an EHC needs assessment in order for the local authority to decide whether it is necessary for it to make provision in accordance with an EHC plan" (SEND Code of Practice, 2015)
+Some children and young people may require an EHC needs assessment the local authority to decide whether it is necessary for it to make provision in accordance with an EHC plan" (SEND Code of Practice, 2015)

-Where a child has an EHCP, there will be an annual review held in addition to the normal review meetings (structured conversations).
-Taking into account the views of the child, their parents or carers, and all other professionals involved with the child.
+Where a child has an EHCP, there will be an annual review held in addition to the normal Individual Learning Plan review meetings.
+This meeting takes into account the views of the child, their parents or carers, and all other professionals involved with the child in order to ensure the EHCP is relevant and supports the child.